-To evaluate the adequacy and capability of the licensee’s assessment of performance, via a formal critique process, to identify EP weaknesses in selected drills and training evolutions and use of its corrective action program (CAP) to correct EP identified weaknesses.
+To evaluate the adequacy and capability of the licensee’s assessment of performance, via a formal critique process, to identify emergency preparedness (EP) weaknesses in selected drills and training evolutions and use of its corrective action program (CAP) to correct EP identified weaknesses.

-U.S. uclear egulatory ommission (NRC)Inspection Procedure ()
+The intent of this inspection procedure is to evaluate the licensee’s ability to conduct and critique their own drills and or training evolutions between U.S. Nuclear Regulatory Commission (NRC) graded EP exercises hence performance of this inspection sample is to be completed independent of Inspection Procedure (IP) 71114.01 Exercise Evaluation or 71114.07 Exercise Evaluation - Hostile Action Event.

 Note: If the last Hostile Action Base (HAB) evaluated exercise was greater than eight years ago, request the licensee to demonstrate the emergency preparedness support during the next Force-on-Force drill or exercise